Our vision is to be the leading learning organization focused on empowering educators and education businesses globally.

 KDSL Global believes that the business opportunities in education around the world are numerous.
 Many are looking for opportunities to expand and seeking knowledge to make informed decisions based on thriving markets.
 KDSL Global is the company to partner with to meet your needs.

 KDSL Global is an education consulting company launched by Kevin Simpson in 2016 in the USA and in the United Arab Emirates (UAE).
-Simpson has served 500+ schools and thousands of educators worldwide in 20 countries.
+Simpson and his team have served thousands of schools, organizations, educators, and leaders worldwide in over 25 countries.

 Carly Muetterties is a graduate student at the University of Kentucky, working on her Ph.D. in Educational Sciences.
 She is currently managing editor of the C3Teachers website.
 C3Teachers.org, created by the writers of the C3 Framework, is an initiative to empower teachers as they implement the C3 Framework for Social Studies State Standards.